- Things to Do

 In case you’re looking for a little extra motivation to get on Island Time, here are 10 excuses to head to Galveston Island this summer.

-While you don’t need a real reason to head to the coast during the Texas summer – the cool breezes and sparkling Gulf waters are usually enticements enough.
-But if you need a little guidance, we're here to tell you why Galveston Island is the place to be for summer 2021.
+While you don’t need a real reason to head to the coast during the Texas summer – the cool breezes and sparkling Gulf waters are usually enticing enough.
+But if you need a little guidance, we're here to tell you why Galveston Island is the place to be this summer.

 pictured: Pleasure Pier

 While Seawall beaches are open year-round, the island’s largest public beach parks – Stewart Beach and East Beach – open seasonally.
-The 2021 beach season kicked off in March, offering a variety of special amenities.
-Visitors to the beach parks can take advantage of restrooms, showers, beach chair rentals, volleyball courts, snack bars and other concessions, including horseback riding and helicopter tours.
-For more information, visit www.galvestonbeachinfo.com.
+The annual beach season kicks off in March, offering a variety of special amenities.
+Visitors to the beach parks can take advantage of restrooms, showers, beach chair rentals, volleyball courts, snack bars and other concessions.

 Attention budding builders – sandcastle builders, that is.
-This summer, Galveston is hosting a free, family-friendly event series to help beachgoers create spectacular sandcastles with tips from the pros.
+Galveston is hosting a free, family-friendly event to help beachgoers create spectacular sandcastles with guidance from a pro.
+Locations and days vary.
+See our events calendar to find the next upcoming event.

 With thousands of beach houses and vacation rentals available on Galveston’s 32-mile coast, booking a remote stay may be closer than you think.

 If you’re looking for a vacation rental, the island offers everything from beachfront mansions and waterfront condos to historic cottages and luxury high rises.
-For information, visit our Galveston vacation rental guide and click here.
+For information, visit our Galveston vacation rental page.

 If you’re more of the resort sort, you can choose among seaside, bayside or downtown hotels (from historic to modern) to make your summer getaway special.